ICOS-Carbon-Portal/static/js-projects/stations-ol-proj/src/README.md

 center: [float,float] - Coordinate pair in specified reference system where you want the initial map view to center on.

 show: [str,...] - If 'show' is present in URL, specify which stations to show.
-To show all -> show=os,es,as,eas,ship.
+To show all -> show=os,es,as,overlap,ship.
 If 'show' is not present in URL, all stations are shown.

 baseMap: [str] - Set initial base map.
 Available base maps are OpenStreetMap, Watercolor, Imagery, Topography, Ocean, Shaded relief, Natural Earth and Countries.
 Map defaults to Natural Earth if no base map is specified.